Red-Hex-Consulting/Ankou/README.md

 go build .
 ```

-- Jump into any agent directory and run the build script, fill out the requested feilds in accordance with your relay and C2 setup.
+- Jump into any agent directory and run the build script, fill out the requested fields in accordance with your relay and C2 setup.